andrewyur/andrewyur.github.io/README.md

 Current Agenda:

+- create & style project post template
+- create & style project list page
+- create & style error page
+- make picture gallery page for pictures i like
-- switch to react-router for multiple pages
+- finishing touches to main Page
-- tons of hover effects (only on links, for now...)
+  - more hover effects (only on links, for now...)
   - change what picture is being displayed on each render, make pictures span a link to pictures page
-- make page format for blog post about projects
-- make picture gallery page for pictures i like
   - figure out resume viewing link
   - refactor ids and classes and document css (should have used tailwind 🤦‍♂️)
   - reevaluate font choice
   - change rem according to vw

 Potential features:

 - use spline & webflow to make 3d model background for project images
 - hovering over hoboken and nashua show maps
 - SEO and web indexing stuff
+- move to aws and get custom domain name (? probably not, but we will see...)